HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 Type of Activity: Knowledge

-Estimated time to complete activity: 1.5 hours, including Course Test and course evaluation
+Estimated time to complete activity: 3 contact hour(s) (0.3 CEU(s)), including Course Test and course evaluation

-Target Audience: This educational activity is for pharmacists.
+Target Audience: This educational activity is for pharmacists and pharmacy technicians.

 Read the “learning objectives” and “author and planning team disclosures;”

-Complete the Post-test and Evaluation form.
-The Post-test will be graded automatically.
-Following successful completion of the Post-test with a score of 70% or higher, a statement of participation will be made available immediately.
+Complete the Course Test and Evaluation form.
+The Course Test will be graded automatically.
+Following successful completion of the Course Test with a score of 70% or higher, a statement of participation will be made available immediately.
 (No partial credit will be given.)

 Learning Objectives: Upon completion of this educational activity, participants should be able to:

-Identify the role of fentanyl in the opioid crisis
+Explain the benefits and risks of fentanyl and its role in the opioid crisis

 Disclosures

-The following individuals were involved in the development of this activity: Susan DePasquale, MSN, PMHNP-BC, Amanda Mayer, PharmD, and Jeff Goldberg, PharmD.
-There are no financial relationships relevant to this activity to report or disclose by any of the individuals involved in the development of this activity.
+The following individuals were involved in developing this activity: Sandra Rogers, MD, Jennifer Salvon RPh, and Pamela Sardo, PharmD, BS.
+None of these individuals has a conflict of interest or financial relationship regarding the development of this activity.
+There are no financial relationships or commercial or financial support relevant to this activity to report or disclose by RxCe.com or any of the individuals involved in the development of this activity.

-ⓒ RxCe.com LLC 2022: All rights reserved.
+© RxCe.com LLC 2025: All rights reserved.
 No reproduction of all or part of any content herein is allowed without the prior, written permission of RxCe.com LLC.

 The use of fentanyl and fentanyl analogs has increased significantly in the past ten years due to the influx of illegal forms of fentanyl.
 The consumption of these drugs is a primary contributor to the current opioid crisis in the United States.
 Illegally manufactured fentanyl is widely available on the street, and it is a relatively common adulterant in heroin.
-Unfortunately, some of the beneficial pharmacologic properties of fentanyl, such as the rapid onset of action, and its high potency relative to other opioids, also make it very dangerous when it is used inappropriately.
-Because of the relatively common occurrence of fentanyl use and the potential consequences of fentanyl intoxication, health clinicians need in-depth information about fentanyl.
+Unfortunately, some of the beneficial pharmacologic properties of fentanyl, such as the rapid onset of action and its high potency relative to other opioids, also make it very dangerous when it is misused.
+Physicians, nurses, pharmacists, and other healthcare professionals are tasked with identifying potential fentanyl misuse and may need to manage acute opioid toxicity in the clinical setting.

 Fentanyl Medical Uses